rohithbhat086/Android-DataBinding-Example/README.md

     enabled = true
   }
 ```
-  For gradle version 4.0 use below instead :
+  For gradle version 4.0 and above, use below instead :
 ```
   buildFeatures {
     dataBinding = true